davidkeen/gpxpress/readme.txt

 1. Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation.
 2. Activate the plugin from the Plugins page.
 3. Go to the plugin settings page and choose the colour of your tracks.
-This may be any valid HTML colour code (default is 'red').
+This may be any valid HTML colour code (default is 'magenta').

 To add a map to a post: